KishoreR2k7/Obesity-Category/README.md

 subsample = 0.8

 Saving and Loading the Model
+Once the model is trained, it is saved using pickle to avoid retraining each time.
+Here's how you can save and load the model:

+Saving the Model:
+python
+Copy code
 filename = 'trained_model.sav'
 with open(filename, 'wb') as f:
     pickle.dump((best_model, scaler), f)

-# Loading the saved model
+Loading the Model:
+python
+Copy code
 loaded_model = pickle.load(open('trained_model.sav', 'rb'))
 Contributing

-Feel free to fork and improve the project:
+Feel free to fork and improve the project!
+Here are a few ways you can contribute:

 Add new features or models.

-Enhance the UI.
+Enhance the UI of the Gradio app.

+Improve documentation or write tests.

+To contribute:

+Fork the repository.

+Create a new branch.

+Make your changes and submit a pull request.